February 23, 2017

 The IRWGS Graduate Colloquium

-The Colloquium consists of two ongoing programs: “Theory Monday” and “Graduate Colloquium.”
+The Colloquium consists of two ongoing programs: “Theory Salon” and “Graduate Colloquium.”
 IRWGS Graduate Fellows coordinate these programs and, in consultation with the Director of Graduate Studies, have significant input into determining the content of both programs.
-In past years, meetings have focused on graduate student work-in-progress and recent published scholarship in the field, faculty-led discussion of particular texts or a body of work, current research by faculty members, and/or workshops on professional issues such as preparing work for conferences and for publication, drafting dissertation prospectuses, and applying for academic jobs.
+In past years, meetings have focused on graduate student works-in-progress; recently published scholarship in the field; faculty-led discussion of particular texts or a body of work; current research by faculty members; and/or professional issues such as preparing work for conferences and for publication, drafting dissertation prospectuses, and applying for academic jobs.

 Graduate Fellows will be expected to secure space for all events (usually the IRWGS seminar room), maintain a regularly updated email list, notify participants of upcoming events, copy and distribute any pre-circulated readings, purchase light refreshments for each meeting, maintain a Colloquium budget, and write IRWGS blog posts for public programs.

 Please submit a brief letter of application, a CV, and a short writing sample to email@example.com by or before Friday, April 14, 2017.
 Please include the names and contact information of two faculty members familiar with your work and ask one of these faculty members to write for you a brief letter of support.